 LEGO Club allows children on the Autism Spectrum to develop such skills as; social interaction, collaborating, problem solving, compromising, negotiating, turn taking and so much more.
 Therapeutic Book Clubs are a great way to get reluctant children and adolescents to open up to peers in a risk free environment.
 We focus on a current book with a social emotional slant and discuss as a group.
 They develop skills such as; social Interaction, turn taking, active listening, and peer relationships.

 Jamie believes that relationships are the key to thriving.
 Helping children, adolescents and adults learn to be happy, safe, and comfortable is an invaluable social skill that she likes to teach early on through expected and unexpected behaviors.
 Building strong interpersonal skills will lead to greater ease in social situations as well as conflict resolution.

-We are a leading mental health and wellness center in the St. Louis area providing innovative, evidence-based treatment to all people regardless of age, gender, race, religion, sexual orientation, or ability level.
+We are a leading mental health and wellness center in the St. Louis area providing innovative, evidence-based treatment to all people regardless of age, gender identity or expression, race, religion, sexual orientation, or ability level.

 It's more important than ever to take care of your mental health, so all of our therapists are doing Telehealth and many have immediate openings for new clients.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.